 Daniel’s first job was as a children’s birthday party entertainer.
 He is a very long-suffering Derby County season ticket holder and has a particular taste for Earl Grey tea and the occasional Belgian beer - but not at the same time.
-When he isn’t working, he enjoys spending quality time with his family and travelling (which often coincides with Derby County away games).
+When he isn’t working, he enjoys spending quality time with his family and traveling (which often coincides with Derby County away games).

-RICHARD HIGHAM, DIRECTOR.
+RICHARD HIGHAM, DIRECTOR

 Richard specialises in family law and dispute resolution.

 He is a member of Resolution and deals with all aspects related to family law, including:

 finances on divorce;